 - If you hate to eat your broccoli, blame it on your genes.
 Some people have inherited taste buds that react strongly to the bitterness in cabbage, broccoli and other plants in the Brassica genus.
 Broccoli may be good for you, but tell that to your tongue.
 Good luck sharing this handy fact with your mother.

 - Bananas are a genetic cross called a hybrid.
 Wild bananas, from Africa, were hard, not very tasty, and full of seeds.
 Humans experimented with different variations to create the seed-free, sweet and soft fruit we eat today.

-- genetically closer to gorillas than to other apes, such as orangutans.
+- Human and gorilla DNA are 98 percent the same.
+People are genetically closer to gorillas than to other apes, such as orangutans.

 - A single chromosome determines whether you are a boy or a girl.
 Girls have two "X" chromosomes; XX equals female.
 Boys have one "X" chromosome and one "Y" chromosome - XY.

 - The DNA in a single cell of your body is longer than you are.
 If you stretched all your DNA strands straight and laid them end-to-end, the ribbon would be about twice the diameter of the entire solar system.

 The American Museum of Natural History has an interactive online website, Ology, that offers tons of activities on its The Gene Scene page.
 Explore cool models you can make, experiments to try, and a cloning section all about Dolly the sheep.

 DNA is Here to Stay by Dr. Fran Balkwill is a kid-friendly, wonderfully illustrated clear look at genetics accessible to school age children but crammed with easy-to-grasp information for older kids as well.
 Try your library or an online bookseller for a new or used copy.